 The whole set up of Gap 360 seems marvellous.
 It certainly makes me feel reassured and confident.
 They've got a very good safety net and back up system for any form of assistance... and so friendly.

 One of parents' biggest concerns about their children travelling abroad is the question of health and safety.
-We offer health and safety advice about every destination we travel to, as well as undertaking risk assessments, so parents and travellers can put their minds at rest.
-Travelling with a gap year company is a much better way of making sure safety is made a priority.
-Make sure your son or daughter has visited their GP or a travel clinic around 6-8 weeks in advance of travel, to get any necessary vaccinations or medication.
-Putting together a first aid kit to take abroad is also a sensible precaution.
+We offer health and safety advice for travellers and their parents about every destination we travel to, as well as undertaking risk assessments, so parents and travellers can put their minds at rest.
 Gap 360 also offers a 24/7 emergency support line for all our travellers, so you can rest assured that your son or daughter can get through to speak directly to one of our team at any time should they need to.
-Our health and safety travel advice pages offer detailed information on staying safe and healthy abroad.
+See out Health and Safety pages for more tips and advice.

 Once they are abroad, one of the key concerns is how to stay in touch.
 Thanks to the internet, the world has become smaller and staying in touch is easier than ever.
 It's important you agree on regular contact, but it is equally important to strike the right balance between parental concern and letting them get on with it and learning to find their way in the world independently.
-If you maintain regular, balanced contact then before you know it you'll be planning for when they return.
-In no time they'll be back and dying to share all their gap year adventures with you!
+For more advice for parents on staying in contact, click here.